orbitalquark/textadept/doc/12_Compiling.md

 suggested above to build *../textadept-curses.exe* and *../textadeptjit-curses.exe*.

-Please note that a *lua51.dll* is produced for _only_ *textadeptjit.exe* and *textadeptjit-curses.exe* because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.
+Please note the build process produces a *lua51.dll* for _only_ *textadeptjit.exe* and *textadeptjit-curses.exe* because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.

 ### Cross Compiling for Mac OSX

 When cross-compiling from within Linux, first unzip the GTK+ for OSX bundle into a new *src/gtkosx/* directory.
 Then run `make osx` to build *../textadept.osx* and *../textadeptjit.osx*.
-At this point it is recommended to build a new *Textadept.app* from an existing one.
-Download the most recent app and replace *Contents/MacOS/textadept.osx* and *Contents/MacOS/textadeptjit.osx* with your own versions.
+Build a new *Textadept.app* from an existing one by downloading the most recent app and replacing *Contents/MacOS/textadept.osx* and *Contents/MacOS/textadeptjit.osx* with your own versions.

 Similarly, `make osx-curses` builds *../textadept-curses.osx* and *../textadeptjit-curses.osx*.

 #### Compiling on OSX (Legacy)

-[XCode][] is needed for Mac OSX as well as [jhbuild][] (for GTK+).
-After building "meta-gtk-osx-bootstrap" and "meta-gtk-osx-core", you need to build "meta-gtk-osx-themes".
+Textadept requires [XCode][] as well as [jhbuild][] (for GTK+).
+After building "meta-gtk-osx-bootstrap" and "meta-gtk-osx-core", build "meta-gtk-osx-themes".
 Note that the entire compiling process can easily take 30 minutes or more and ultimately consume nearly 1GB of disk space.

 After using *jhbuild*, GTK+ is in *~/gtk/* so make a symlink from *~/gtk/inst* to *src/gtkosx* in Textadept.
 Then open *src/Makefile* and uncomment the "Darwin" block.
 Finally, run `make osx` to build *../textadept.osx* and *../textadeptjit.osx*.

-Note: to build a GTK+ for OSX bundle, the following needs to be run from the *src/* directory before zipping up *gtkosx/include/* and *gtkosx/lib/*:
+Note: to build a GTK+ for OSX bundle, run the following from the *src/* directory before zipping up *gtkosx/include/* and *gtkosx/lib/*:

     sed -i -e 's|libdir=/Users/username/gtk/inst/lib|libdir=${prefix}/lib|;' \
     gtkosx/lib/pkgconfig/*.pc

-where `username` is replaced with your username.
+where `username` is your username.

-Compiling the terminal version is not so expensive.
+Compiling the terminal version is not so expensive and requires no additional libraries.
 After uncommenting the "Darwin" block mentioned above, simply run `make osx-curses` to build *../textadept-curses.osx* and *../textadeptjit-curses.osx*.
-No additional libraries are needed.

 [XCode]: http://developer.apple.com/TOOLS/xcode/
 [jhbuild]: http://sourceforge.net/apps/trac/gtk-osx/wiki/Build